- Written by Rachel Christian

 - If you have a very complex tax situation or if you’re a high-income earner, you may need to pay for tax help.
 Many accountants and tax professionals offer free client consultations.
 Some also offer senior discounts, although the markdown may be modest.

 Brad Martin is the Volunteer Income Tax Assistance (VITA) program coordinator for United Way of Southwest Alabama, where he operates three VITA sites.
-He has over a decade of tax preparation experience and has helped train hundreds of IRS-certified volunteers.
+He has over a decade of tax preparation experience and has helped train hundreds of IRS-certified volunteers.1.
+Get organized.

 Every year start a folder with tax information as it arrives.
 Social Security statements, retirement forms and brokerage statements arrive at different times, and throughout the year you should be tracking deductible expenses such as gifts to charity and medical bills.
-Keeping everything in one tax folder makes it easy to find what you need come tax time.
+Keeping everything in one tax folder makes it easy to find what you need come tax time.2.
+Social Security may be partially taxable.

 A common misconception is that Social Security benefits aren't taxable.
-In many cases they aren't — but depending on how much additional income you receive during the year, a portion of those benefits can be taxable income.
+In many cases they aren't — but depending on how much additional income you receive during the year, a portion of those benefits can be taxable income.3.
+Filing a separate return from your spouse usually results in paying more taxes.

 If you are married, filing a joint return with your spouse will often result in a lower tax bill than filing separate returns.
-This is because in many cases, filing separately means that 85 percent of your Social Security benefits are taxable, while filing jointly could actually result in paying taxes on less of that amount, or even none of it at all.
+This is because in many cases, filing separately means that 85 percent of your Social Security benefits are taxable, while filing jointly could actually result in paying taxes on less of that amount, or even none of it at all.4.
+Try to learn a little about the tax laws in your state.

 If you usually get a refund, but this year you have a balance due, or if your refund is much higher than it was last year, don't be afraid to ask why the change happened.
 There may be a perfectly good explanation, but you deserve to understand your return.
 After all, whether you prepare your return or use the services of a tax preparer, you sign a statement that says under penalty of perjury you are responsible for the information on that return.
-So understand your return before you file.
+So understand your return before you file.6.
+Consider how future plans might affect next year's taxes.

 If you know you're going to do something out of the norm with your finances, such as withdrawing a large sum of money from a retirement account or taking on a part-time job, consider how that will affect your tax situation.
 The increased income could cause the taxable amount of your Social Security benefits to increase, and you might want to withhold extra taxes to prepare for the change.
-Similarly, if you have emptied an IRA and will no longer receive income from it, you may be able to decrease the amount of withholding you've had from your Social Security benefits or your pension.
+Similarly, if you have emptied an IRA and will no longer receive income from it, you may be able to decrease the amount of withholding you've had from your Social Security benefits or your pension.7.
+Be sure to get a copy of your return.

 Whether you file your own return or someone files it for you, you should always have a copy of your return at the end of the experience.
 You may need it if you later have to file an amended return or if the IRS questions any of the information on it.
 And if a preparer will not give you a copy of your return, consider that a huge red flag.
 Do not consent to having it filed and walk away.
 An unscrupulous preparer's unwillingness to provide you with a return raises concerns that he or she may alter the return after you leave, usually to increase the refund and pocket the difference.